November: Project FeederWatch Starts Nov. 1!

 --Send in your results, using the FeederWatch app.

-Left: Red-breasted Nuthatch walks down a feeder head first
+Left: A Red-Breasted Nuthatch walks down a nut feeder